duncan-bayne/mint-setup/README.markdown

-This repository has moved to [GitLab](https://gitlab.com/duncan-bayne/mint-setup).
+This repository has moved to [GitLab](https://gitlab.com/duncan-bayne/mint-setup), and will be deleted in the near future.